Annulus Zonal isolation Packer

 AZIP Packer activation procedure

-The packer is made up to a casing string that you run into the open or cased hole.
-Once in position, you apply pressure by pumping from the surface to expand the packer.
+The AZIP comes onto the casing string ready to run in open or cased hole.
+Once at depth, you apply pressure by pumping from the surface to expand the packer.
 You can seal the lower end of the casing with a plug and then pressurize the full string above.
-Alternatively, you can isolate the expansion port, using a cup tool or polished bore receptacle with an inner-string.
+Alternatively, you can pressure up through the expansion port, with a cup tool or a PBR.

 While pumping, you will transmit the pressure through the expansion port to the packer’s integral stainless steel sleeve.
-The sleeve will expand into the annulus between the casing and borehole or outer casing string.
-It will conform at the same time to the real shape of the wellbore or casing and will isolate the annulus below the packer from the annulus above.
+The sleeve expands into the annulus between the casing and borehole or outer casing string.
+Similarly, the AZIP conforms to the real shape of the wellbore and seals the annulus.
 Note that the sleeve expansion will also centralize the casing string.